Phil Matson: East Perth

 Aged 33, Matson found his calling when he was appointed as coach of East Perth Football Club in 1918.
 Matson worked on the players' confidence and garnered their respect with a methodical approach to his coaching.
 He was lauded for his ability to outwit opponents and exploit weaknesses.
 Matson's dominant personality helped recruit some excellent players and a dynasty was rapidly built.
 In nine seasons between 1919 and 1927, East Perth won seven premierships and dominated Western Australian football.
 In total, he played in twelve premiership teams and, in the last ten years of his career, coached teams into nine finals.

 WAFL

-He was an essential part of the state team, as a selector for the successful 1921 Western Australian interstate carnival team, and as the coach of the 1924, and the 1927 teams that lost narrowly to Victoria.
+He was an essential part of the state team, as a selector for the successful 1921 Western Australian interstate carnival team, and as the coach of the 1924 and 1927 teams that lost narrowly to Victoria.
 Controversially, he openly criticised Victorian officials in 1924 for encouraging violence against his team.
-This outburst came back to haunt him.
+This outburst would later come back to haunt him.